Glossary definitionBrowse the neighboring terms

 A training method where a model improves its own outputs by following a written set of principles, reducing the need for human raters to judge every response.

-Anthropic developed this approach by giving a model a list of explicit behavioral rules called a "constitution."
-The model generates a response, reviews its own answer against those rules, rewrites it to comply, and uses the improved version as training data.
+Constitutional AI is a training method where a model improves its own outputs by following a written set of principles, reducing the need for human raters to judge every response.
+The model generates a response, reviews its own answer against a list of explicit behavioral rules (the "constitution"), rewrites it to comply, and uses the improved version as training data.
 A principle might say "Choose the response that is least likely to encourage illegal activity," and the model would learn to self-correct toward that standard.
-This replaces much of the expensive human rating step used in traditional RLHF.
+This replaces much of the expensive human rating step used in traditional reinforcement learning from human feedback (RLHF).

 Builder example